Astralex98/Contrastive-self-supervised-learning-for-climate-spatio-temporal-data/README.md

 After training and evaluation, the weights of the trained encoder (`TS2Vec.pth`) can be found in `ts2vec/training` folder.

 **Downstream task:** To evaluate the weights of the pretrained encoder you can use [Downstream problem evaluation notebook](https://colab.research.google.com/drive/14XChfYfhBx9xq_f9UdVQEtVIq0Y4rdsS?usp=sharing).
 To use this jupyter notebook you need to store weights from the encoder and download them during the evaluation.
-For example, you can store the weights in the Google Drive and download them using `gdown`.
+For example, you can store the weights in the Google Drive and download them using `gdown` like it was done in the notebook **Downstream problem evaluation notebook**.